mervekacmaz/Board-Game-Babylonian-Pandemonium/README.md

 # Board-Game-Babylonian-Pandemonium

-Babylonian Pandemonium is a tabletop game inspired by the myth of Babel Tower played by 4 people in different roles.
+Babylonian Pandemonium is a tabletop game inspired by the myth of Babel Tower played by 4 people in different roles made in 06/2023.

 Below you can find the GDD for the game.